gbwey/predicate-typed/README.md

 what this library provides:
 1. a dsl for building refinement types
 2. Refined is a simple refinement type that validates the input against a predicate
-3. Refined2 has an extra parameter to change the input type
+3. Refined2 has an extra internal type which can be different from the input
-4. Refined3 has an extra parameter for formatting the output
+4. Refined3 has an extra parameter to control output formatting
 5. validation against input values
-6. visualisation of each step in the process
-7  template haskell methods for creating the refinement types at compile time
+6. visualisation of each step in the evaluation of an expression 7  template haskell methods for creating the refinement types at compile time
 8. ToJSON and FromJSON instances
-9. Read and Show instance
+9. Read and Show instances
 10. Binary instances
 11. IsString instances
-12. quickcheck arbitrary methods for Refined3
+12. quickcheck arbitrary methods for Refined and Refined3
 13. database encoders and decoders using hdbc(sqlhandler-odbc) or odbc(sqlhandler-odbcalt)

 To run the examples you will need these settings (ghc>=8.2)